 The everyday actions your company culture uses to reinforce underlying values are worth your attention.
 Does your company have this essential culture tool to cope with change?

 Check out these situations….

 Casey + Co. is a small but thriving start-up with a great production track record and their best quarter ever.
 The C+C staff is largely millennials with enthusiasm, skills, drive, and, for a few of the key players…Dogs.
-Dogs that their owners strongly want to bring into their workplace.
 Dogs that are mostly well-behaved and friendly (operative word: mostly).
+Dogs that their owners want to bring into their workplace, as they believe, (and there is some supportive research), that dogs can be very beneficial in a variety of ways.
 C+C’s owner would love to reward her top staff for such an awesome quarter, but she hesitates when faced with making this one strongly suggested change that will greatly impact C+C’s company culture.

 A prestigious university with a renowned STEM department has lost a key professor of robotics.
 The search committee tasked with finding his replacement is faced with hiring-business-as-usual: seek out another middle aged, well-connected white male with recognized academic pedigree, or to seriously and intentionally seek out qualified candidates with more diverse backgrounds to identify as at least one of the final two candidates….

 An established cybersecurity firm, Parsons Overlock is negotiating a key government contract that would dramatically increase the firm’s revenue.
 But the requirement that each employee undergo a process of intense background scrutiny has its millennial, multi-cultural workforce pushing back.
 Particularly opposed are a few key employees whose families of origin have entered the US as legal – and illegal – immigrants.
 Will Parsons Overlock risk its company culture to substantially amplify profits?